TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/diagnostics-data.md

 Diagnostics data is constantly collected and can be collected only by you.
-This allows you to access the collected data through the Java and REST APIs of Camunda.
+This allows you to access the collected data through the Java and REST APIs of Fluxnova.
-Being able to easily access the collected data is helpful when asking for help in our [forum](https://forum.camunda.org/) or when opening issues in our [issue tracker](https://app.camunda.com/jira) as it contains many of the information that are usually necessary to understand your Camunda setup.
+Being able to easily access the collected data is helpful when asking for help in our [forum](https://forum.camunda.org/) or when opening issues in our [issue tracker](https://app.camunda.com/jira) as it contains many of the information that are usually necessary to understand your Fluxnova setup.

 ## How to access the data